andrewnicols/docs/docs/guides/javascript/index.md

 ```

 :::{important}
-You should not use the `done`, `fail`, or `always` functions on Promises.
+You shouldn't use the `done`, `fail`, or `always` functions on Promises.
-These are a jQuery feature which is not present in the Native Promise implementation.
+These are a jQuery feature which isn't present in the Native Promise implementation.
 :::

 ### Examples